AI

 }

-• primary → model used first for every request
+• agents.defaults.model.primary → model used first for every request

-• fallbacks → ordered list of fallback providers
+• agents.defaults.model.fallbacks → ordered list of fallback models

-• baseUrl → points to CLIProxyAPI instead of cloud APIs directly
+• models.providers.*.baseUrl → points to CLIProxyAPI instead of the cloud API directly

 Advanced Failover Configuration